 physical or mental disability or related characteristics or circumstances, including reliance on a dog guide or other animal assistant, a wheelchair, or any other remedial appliance or device;

-social disadvantage.
+social disadvantage;

+conviction for an offence for which a pardon has been granted; or

+other prohibited grounds (including physical size and weight) that creates a risk to the health of a worker, detrimentally affects the work environment or leads to adverse job-related consequences for the victims.

+This behavior need not be intentional in order to be considered harassment.

+"Discrimination" means discrimination based on the grounds set out above.

+This definition also applies to harassment in association with RTAM member activities.

+b) Definition of Sexual Harassment

+"Sexual Harassment" is defined in The Human Rights Code (Manitoba) as:

-A series of objectionable and unwelcome sexual solicitations or advances; or
+a series of objectionable and unwelcome sexual solicitations or advances of a sexual solicitation;

-A sexual solicitation or advance made by a person who is in a position to confer any benefit on, or deny any benefit to, the recipient of the solicitation or advance, if the person making the solicitation or advance knows or ought to reasonably to know that it is unwelcome; or
+an advance made by a person who is in a position to confer any benefit on, or deny any benefit to, the recipient of the solicitation or advance, if the person making the solicitation or advance knows or ought to reasonably to know that it is unwelcome; and/or

-A reprisal or threat of reprisal for rejecting a sexual solicitation or advance
+a reprisal or threat of reprisal for rejecting a sexual solicitation or advance.

-In addition to the behaviours defined in the Manitoba Human Rights Code, RTAM also recognizes sexually oriented behaviour or remarks which create a negative psychological environment .
+In addition to the behaviours defined in the Manitoba Human Rights Code, RTAM also recognizes sexually oriented behaviour or remarks which create a negative psychological environment to be sexual harassment.
 Such behaviour or remarks include, but are not restricted to:

-demeaning remarks based on gender
+demeaning remarks based on gender;

-suggestive jokes about sex
+suggestive jokes about sex;

-inappropriate comments about clothing, physical characteristics or activities
+inappropriate comments about clothing, physical characteristics or activities;

-inappropriate displays of sexual pictures or materials
+inappropriate displays of sexual pictures or materials;

-leering, ogling, or suggestive or insulting sounds
+leering, ogling, or suggestive or insulting sounds; and/or

-unwanted questions or comments about one’s private life
+unwanted questions or comments about one’s private life.

-I. Definition

-Consistent with the Manitoba Human Rights Code, Harassment is defined as:

-a) A course of abusive and unwelcome conduct or comment directly related to the following:

-unwanted physical contact, such as brushing up against one’s body, patting or pinching

-sexual assault (an offence under the Criminal Code); or

-e) A reprisal or threat of reprisal for rejecting a sexual solicitation or advance; or

-a course of abusive and unwelcome conduct or comment undertaken or made on the basis of physical size or weight, medical circumstances, or illness as harassment; and

-retaliation against an individual who:

-invokes the policy; or

-participates or cooperates in an investigation under the policy; or

-associates with a person who invokes the policy or participates the complaint procedure under the policy.
+Like other forms of harassment, an incident of sexual harassment may involve a single event if sufficiently serious.

+c) Definition of Personal Harassment

+Personal Harassment is also prohibited by this policy.
+It is defined as a course of continuous conduct that is objectionable, unwelcome, degrading, and offensive and serves no legitimate work-related purpose and has the effect of interfering with a person's work performance, psychological or physical well-being, or creates an intimidating, humiliating, hostile or offensive environment.
+It can include:

+unjustified, unfair criticism or ridicule;

+insults, mocking, belittling or abusive comments and behaviour especially in front of others;

+repeated incidents of yelling, screaming or name calling;

+behaviour that is rude, intimidating or vindictive; and/or

+is not based on grounds protected by Human Rights legislation.

+Personal Harassment relates to the cruel, harsh, unfair, or threatening treatment of an employee which may or may not have as its object encouraging the employee to terminate their employment with RTAM.

+Like other forms of harassment, personal harassment may involve a single event if sufficiently severe, so as to have a lasting, harmful effect on the worker or member.

-Bullying and Disrespectful Behaviour
+d) Definition of Bullying and Generally Disrespectful Behaviour

-RTAM believes that bullying can be a serious problem that when occurring, requires prompt and accurate intervention.
-For that reason, bullying has been included in this policy.
-Complaints involving bullying of staff and/or Board members and/or members will be addressed according to the procedures outlined in this policy.
+RTAM believes that bullying can be a serious problem that when occurring, requiring prompt and accurate intervention.
+For that reason, bullying has been included in this policy, and will be considered a form of harassment.
+Complaints involving bullying of staff, Board members and/or members will be addressed and violations of this policy may result in discipline, up to and including termination of employment or expulsion from membership.